Digital Business Structure

 Few organizations can sustain or afford such a complex and sizeable department.

-Just because a business can’t afford to build a structure of this scale and complexity, however, doesn’t mean it can ignore or avoid the needs of the structure, especially if the business expects to run a digital presence effectively that can deliver results.
+Just because a business can’t afford to build a structure of this scale and complexity, however, doesn’t mean it can ignore or avoid the needs of the structure, especially if the business expects to run an effective digital presence that can deliver expected results.

 Digital Processes Need Management